jimweirich/rspec-given/README.md

     Then { x == y }

-I think the [wrong assertion library](http://rubygems.org/gems/wrong) has laid the groundwork in this area.
+I think the [wrong assertion library](http://rubygems.org/gems/wrong) has laid some groundwork in this area.

 # Links